 While CBD alone is unlikely to cause a failed drug test, there is still some risk when using full-spectrum products or in cases of heavy, long-term use.
 Understanding how drug tests work and the factors that influence detection can help CBD users make informed decisions.
 When in doubt, consult with a healthcare professional or legal expert about your specific situation.

-As the CBD industry continues to evolve, staying informed about the latest research and regulations is crucial for anyone using CBD products, especially if they’re subject to drug testing.
+As the medicinal cannabis industry continues to evolve in New Zealand, staying informed about the latest research and regulations is crucial for anyone using CBD products, especially if they’re subject to drug testing.

 References: